London Buses route 28

 London Buses route 28 is a Transport for London contracted bus route in London, England.
-Running between Southside Wandsworth and Kensal Rise station, it is operated by London Transit.
+Running between Southside Wandsworth and Kensal Rise station, it is operated by Metroline.

 History

 In 1988, Gold Arrow routes 28 and 31 were introduced, operated by CentreWest.
 On 4 March 1989, route 28 was converted to minibus operation with AEC Routemasters replaced by 28-seat Alexander bodied Mercedes-Benz midibuses leading to severe overcrowding and poor reliability.

 In June 2013, route 28 was included in the sale of First London's Atlas Road garage to Tower Transit.

-On 1 May 2021, Route 28 was passed on to London United from Wandsworth and Stamford Brook Garages.
+On 1 May 2021, route 28 was passed on to London United from Wandsworth and Stamford Brook garages.

+On 29 January 2022, route 28 was transferred to Westbourne Park garage.

+On 24 July 2023, the route was temporarily withdrawn between Wandsworth Bridge and Southside Wandsworth until 2 October 2023 due to the closure of Wandsworth Bridge.

 Current route

 Route 28 operates via these primary locations: